QuakeEngines/ET-XreaL/README.txt

 11) BUG REPORTS
 __________________________________________

-ET-XreaL is not perfect, it’s not bug free as every other software.
+ET-XreaL is not perfect, itï¿½s not bug free as every other software.
 For fixing as much problems as possible we need as much bug reports as possible.
-We can’t fix anything if we don’t know about the problems.
+We canï¿½t fix anything if we donï¿½t know about the problems.

 The best way for telling us about a bug is by submitting a bug report at our SourceForge bug tracker page:

 	http://sourceforge.net/tracker/?group_id=27204&atid=389772

-The most important fact about this tracker is that we can’t simply forget to fix the bugs which are posted there.
+The most important fact about this tracker is that we canï¿½t simply forget to fix the bugs which are posted there.
-It’s also a great way to keep track of fixed stuff.
+Itï¿½s also a great way to keep track of fixed stuff.

 If you want to report an issue with the game, you should make sure that your report includes all information useful to characterize and reproduce the bug.

     * Search on Google
-    * Include the computer’s hardware and software description ( CPU, RAM, 3D Card, distribution, kernel etc. )
+    * Include the computerï¿½s hardware and software description ( CPU, RAM, 3D Card, distribution, kernel etc. )
     * If appropriate, send a console log, a screenshot, an strace ..
     * If you are sending a console log, make sure to enable developer output:

               ETXreaL.exe +set developer 1 +set logfile 2

-NOTE: We can’t help you with OS-specific issues like configuring OpenGL correctly, configuring ALSA or configuring the network.
+NOTE: We canï¿½t help you with OS-specific issues like configuring OpenGL correctly, configuring ALSA or configuring the network.